 Say: Well done!
 You just gave me a list of steps to finish a task.
 In computer science, that's called an Algorithm!
 [Follow up with your typical method of introducing vocabulary: word wall, repeat-after-me, etc.]

 Happy Maps Programming

 In this exercise, the class will get map cards that have a pre-defined start space (Flurb) and end space (fruit).
 Students will need to get the Flurbs to the fruit on each card, using the arrows provided.

-Model: Select one of the intermediate maps, like the one shown above.
+Model: Select one of the intermediate maps from the Happy Maps Cards worksheet (e.g., #3).
 Display it for the class and work through the puzzle together.

 Have students look at the puzzle, then think-pair-share their solution for how they would get the Flurb to the fruit.

 Think: This Flurb needs to take two steps to get to the fruit.
 Work with your elbow partner to decide what you think those two steps are.